Revise and Resubmit - Journal of Demographic Economics

 Most countries hold large gross asset positions, lending in their domestic currency and borrowing in foreign currency.
 As a result, their balance sheets are exposed to nominal exchange rate movements.
 We argue that when asset markets are incomplete, nominal exchange rate exposure allows countries to partially insure against shocks that move real exchange rates.
 We demonstrate that asset market incompleteness which features a meaningful portfolio choice can simultaneously generate realistic gross asset positions and also resolve the Backus-Smith puzzle: that relative consumptions and real exchange rates are negatively correlated.
 We also show that local perturbation methods that use endogenous discount factors to stabilize models are inaccurate when the average and steady state interest rates differ, even when they correctly characterize the average portfolio holdings.
 To address this, we develop a novel global solution method to accurately solve the equilibrium portfolio problem.

 This paper presents a general solution method for rational expectations models with dispersed information when the information process is endogenous.
 First, I show how to solve models with exogenous information by applying a single matrix equation.
 Next, I present an algorithm, Signal Operator Iteration, which solves the model when information is endogenous.
 I characterize conditions under which the solution is unique and the algorithm converges.
 Finally, I apply the solution method to a model of local information.
 Firms observe prices and quantities in their own market, but not the aggregate state of the economy.
 They must make inferences about aggregate shocks through the impacts on endogenous prices.
-Observed prices do not fully reveal fundamental shocks, so money is non-neutral, and the more informative prices are about the aggregate state, the larger are the real effects of monetary shocks.
+Observed prices do not fully reveal fundamental shocks, so money is non-neutral.
+A money supply rule determines how informative prices are about the aggregate state, and when prices are more informative, the real effects of monetary shocks are larger.
 All noisy signals are driven by fundamental shocks, observable to the econometrician, so data can discipline the information structure.
 The model is calibrated using US industry-level panel data.

 How do terms of trade shocks affect open economies?
 We use a panel of global commodity prices to estimate the dynamic effects of terms of trade shocks on macroeconomic variables for 205 countries.
 We find that terms of trade shocks resemble wealth shocks: a terms of trade improvement increases consumption and investment by more than output and decreases net exports, contrary to prior evidence and standard theory.
 To explain this outcome, we also show that terms of trade improvements increase countries' net foreign asset position, due to valuation effects of nominal net assets.
 To make sense of these results, we augment a standard business cycle model with realistic international portfolio choice.
 We estimate the model for a large sample of countries, and show that it can replicate our empirical findings: terms of trade improvements look like wealth shocks, and their importance for business cycles is heterogeneous, depending on the country's international portfolio position.